arbhughes/budget-tracker/README.md

 ## First time database setup

 Run migrations to initialise the SQLite database inside the backend container.
 To do this, open a new terminal window and cd into the `budget-tracker` project you cloned.
-Run the follwoing:
+Run the following:

 ```bash
 docker compose run backend python manage.py migrate